ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 When reading robot code, understanding what each of the variables you are looking is, what their value should be, and where that value is coming from.
 Look at your code so far and try to figure out what each of these values, taking into account that romis have a diffdrive
 T, when one wheel is spinning faster than the other, the robot will rotate in the direction of the wheel that's spinning slower.

+### Commands
+In WPILib there are two ways of declaring a command the first is more verbose but gives you a better idea of how a command functions under the hood.

-Now, in the commands folder, create a class called DriveCommand that extends the generic Command object.
+To create the first type of commmand, in the commands folder, create a class called DriveCommand that extends the generic Command object.
 We want this command to use joystick input to move the Romi around.
 The methods in the body of this command are from its parent class, Command, so we use the @Override annotation to signify that we're inheriting logic from the parent class.

 ```
 public class DriveCommand extends Command {